background

 Monday, August 27, 2012

-The Armour Meat Plant was once the center of a large conglomeration of stockyards and slaughterhouses located in East Saint Louis.
-Farmers from all over the state(s) would visit the stockyards to buy and sell cattle and other livestock.
+This plant was located in East Saint Louis, Illinois in the center of a large conglomeration of stockyards and slaughterhouses.
+Farmers from all over the surrounding area would visit the stockyards to buy and sell cattle and other livestock, meats and related goods.
 In the first half of the 20th century, this was one of the busiest such locations in the United States.

 Philip Armour had already been established as a baron of meats.
 By 1883, he had established his own refrigerated fleet of rail cars.
 His plants were renowned for his large-scale pioneering efforts.
 Armour & Co. became one of the largest meatpacking companies in America by the 1890s, generating $110 million dollars in revenue in 1893.